Mendis Wickramasinghe: Discoveries

 He is credited with the discovery of over thirty new species (geckos, skinks, snakes and amphibians), also re-discovering several species of amphibians believed to have been extinct.

 Photography

 He began engaging in wildlife photography in a much later stage in his life while initially engaged in photography for scientific purposes, finally finding abode in the art of wildlife photography.
-Intrinsically motivated to capture the beauty lead by an overwhelming passion to express the most artistically composed image in what he sees, he seeks to share his experiences with those that admire the natural world and to protect the hidden spectacles of the wilderness for the future generations.
+Intrinsically motivated to capture the beauty led by an overwhelming passion to express the most artistically composed image in what he sees, he seeks to share his experiences with those that admire the natural world and to protect the hidden spectacles of the wilderness for the future generations.

 “Repertoire: A pictorial gateway to Sri Lanka’s nature” marked his debut publication as a photographer.
 His wildlife images have been awarded both nationally and internationally.
 He currently contributes his knowledge as a wildlife photography lecturer and a national and international competition judge, while being the main course instructor in Wildlife photography at the Institute of Multimedia Education (IME).